Investing in Workplace Mental Health

 5 Ways to Create a Positive Workplace:

-Creating a positive work environment for yourself and employees is an easy thing.
+Creating a positive work environment for yourself and your employees is an easy thing.
 Here are 5 ways to improve your work environment:

 - Give the benefit of the doubt; don’t read into other people’s actions